 I loved writing this post and, actually, it's my second annual book post!
 I rounded up my 30 best books of 2018, so definitely check that post out if you have a similar reading style to mine.
 ANNNDDD, something I'm super excited about is that I've started an Instagram book club with a few of my friends!
 We were looking for a way to have fun together on Instagram and as we are all avid readers, we thought a book club would be just the thing to add to the Instagram space.
 Follow us at @4readingwomen.
 We have been reading (and having you all read with us) a book each month.
 At the end of the month, we share our thoughts.
 It's been fun!
 In the bio of the account, you will see the book that is currently being read as well as the book for the following month.
 Feel free to jump in anytime you'd like.

-Ok, what should be on my list for this year?
+Ok, what should be on my books to read in 2021 list?
 Any favorites?